 With an abundance of wildlife, we aim to manage the gardens as nature friendly as possible.
 This means finding alternative solutions to pest control and planting insect-friendly perennials.
-Spring is a season to complement the senses here, with the aroma of bluebells and wild garlic, the sight of blue skies and birds and refreshing spring showers mingling with blue skies.

 Spring is quite a magical time at The Weir with the gardens slowly waking up and the days finally staying lighter for longer.
 Spot the buds preparing to burst open and the leaves gradually unfolding as you wander, listen to the bird song and the newly opened flowers attracting insects.

 Flora and fauna include returning migrating birds making an appearance in the garden, such as chiffchaffs and finches who busy themselves finding materials to nest.
 Snowdrops and daffodils make an appearance in early spring later followed by bluebells and wild garlic.
 Other spring garden highlights include Scilla Italica plant otherwise known as the Italian bluebell.

 April is a busy month for the gardeners at The Weir as it is when they will start sowing seeds in the glasshouse; tomatoes, cucumbers and squashes and more will soon emerge from the tiny seeds, on average we plant three varieties of each vegetable, giving our visitors the chance to try something new.

 Tulips bring colour to the walled garden in May, as they make an appearance outside the glasshouse.
 Many of the perennials begin to flowers, attracting bees and butterflies, making the garden a bustling hive of activity.